Hungary–Slovakia relations: Press and international reaction

 Hungarian foreign minister Péter Balázs compared the creation of the language law to the politics of the Nicolae Ceauşescu regime on the use of language.
 The dual standards for Czech usage in Slovakia has been questioned with Slovak authorities even considering a ban, however this charge ignores the mutual intelligibility between Czech and Slovak, which render them compatible in business and law.

 Opponents have described the law as one that "criminalises the use of Hungarian", According to Organization for Security and Co-operation in Europe High Commissioner on National Minorities Knut Vollebæk the language law complies with international law and Slovakia's international obligations.
 The Party of the Hungarian Coalition (MKP) asked the Slovak Government to release communication exchanged between them and Vollebæk so that the opinion of Vollebæk regarding the law could not be misrepresented or distorted.
 According to the Slovak Ministry of Foreign Affairs the report was released unchanged and in full.
 Spokesman Peter Stano stated: "It is obvious that the Party of the Hungarian Coalition was unable to question the reliability of Vollebæk report, that law is following the legitimate goal and it's in accordance with all international norms."
-Vollebaek will monitor the situation until the law on minority language use will reach the level of the state language law.
+Vollebæk will monitor the situation until the law on minority language use will reach the level of the state language law.

 The American Hungarian Federation (AHF) has called attention to what it calls an "unacceptable" law that is "inconsistent with Slovakia's freely assumed obligations, Western values, democratic principles and the international norms to which Slovakia as a member of the OSCE has committed itself."